 - Viability of the work plan including budget justification

-- Expertise and experience of researcher(s)
+- Relevant expertise and experience of applicant(s)

 Three months following the termination of the grant, a one to two page final report including a summary of the research results and their general significance must be submitted to the University of Waterloo Gender Equity Research Grant Committee via firstname.lastname@example.org.